Boxing and cycling are two of my favorite ways to stay fit.

 Heart rate zone

-With peloton, you can either choose to buy a bike an all-access membership, or just the Peloton digital app with the video content.
+With peloton, you can either choose to buy a bike with an all-access membership or just the Peloton digital app with the video content.

-With FighCamp whenever you buy their standing bag or not, you still have to pay their same $39/month subscription.
+With FighCamp whether you buy their standing bag or not, you still have to pay their same $44/month subscription.

 Here is the membership table for different Peloton bike options.